Assad-Ur-Rehman01/life_care_hospital_analysis/README.md.txt

 5. Built a master analytical table for reporting in excel.
 6. Created Excel Pivot Tables and Dashboard in excel .
 7. Developed Tableau Dashboard for interactive analysis.
+8. Built a Power BI Dashboard for advanced data modeling and interactive visualization.

  Database Structure